 Using a Translation Proxy for Website Translation

 A proxy-based system is layered on top of your website to dynamically translate content in real time so that end users worldwide can view your website in their local language.
-Essentially, it's like a mirror is being held up to your site, and the reflections are fully translated versions.
-Proxies are intermediary servers that retrieve content from your server (also known as a client server), translate it in real-time either through machine translation or by taking from a set of previously approved translations, and then display the translated content to end users on your website.
+It retrieves content from your server (also known as a client server), translates it in real-time, then displays the translated content to end users on your website.

 Using CMS Connectors for Website Translation

-- CMS gives greater flexibility with translation, including tone of voice, layouts, color changes, style, and glossaries that should be used during the translation process.
-In addition, the client is able to revise the content as needed on their server both before and after a website goes live.
+- You are able to revise the content as needed on their server both before and after a website goes live.

-- A CMS solution ensures that businesses can keep their websites current with the most updated technology, including new video and file formats, functionality, and apps.
+- A CMS solution helps businesses update their websites with new technology, like video and file formats, functions, and apps.

 Using an API for Website Translation

-A translation application programming interface (API) is typically provided by a translation provider and has a broader scope than a CMS connector.
-It allows companies to create workflows for any type of content requiring translation, not just content stored in a CMS.
+A translation application programming interface (API) is typically provided by a website translation company and has a broader scope than a CMS connector.
+Companies can create translation workflows for any content, not just content in a CMS.

 - Translation APIs are often easier to tailor than a CMS connector, and are compatible with a range of formats, including HTML, XML and even JSON.